Totality Or Bust!

 -Tiramisu (requested)

 *As usual, there was an absence of pictures but I assure you, everything was just lovely.
-To assure the meat eaters out there that I actually do get fired up with meat, here is a picture of my favorite meat dish this year.
+To assure the meat eaters out there that I actually do get fired up for meat, here is a picture of my favorite meat dish this year.

 Surf ‘n Turf- Roasted salmon with steak tartare, corn riddled mashed potatoes and dijon bearnaise.
 Flavor was off the charts.